A Guide to Comparing and Buying Washing Machines

 While there might be different features available with your washing machine, the first step is to decide if you want a top loader machine, or a front loader machine.

 Top loader washing machines are the traditional choice, and are still the most popular option for washing machines.
 They generally have a larger capacity than front loader machines, and often run faster cycle times.
 In addition, people with bad backs might prefer a top loader as they won’t need to bend down to load and unload the machine.
 However, top loader washing machines are usually less energy efficient than front loaders, but can be found in high-efficiency models (which are generally bulkier), and they are often noisier.

 Front loader washing machines are considered the premium choice for washing machines.
 While slightly more expensive than top loader machines, they are more energy efficient and use both less water and electricity to run.
 However, because they use less water they do take longer to wash cycle.
 Front loaders, in addition, are gentler on clothes and use less detergent than top loading machines, which means your clothes will stay in better condition for longer.

 |Top loader washing machines||Front loader washing machines|

 Choosing an energy efficient washing machine

-Energy efficiency is an important factor to think about with all home appliances, no matter if it's an air conditioner, heater, or fridge and freezer.
-Choosing an energy efficient appliance might make your upfront costs more expensive, but more often than not your annual energy consumption, and therefore cost, will be reduced when opting for an energy efficient model.
+Energy efficiency is an important factor to think about with all home appliances, no matter if it's an air conditioner, heater, TV or fridge and freezer.
+Choosing an energy efficient appliance might make your upfront costs more expensive, but more often than not your annual energy bill, will be reduced when opting for an energy efficient model.